Duke of Sutherland: Other family members

-William Gower, youngest son of Sir William the fourth Baronet, was Member of Parliament for Ludlow.
+William Gower, youngest son of William the fourth Baronet, was Member of Parliament for Ludlow.

-The Hon.
 William Leveson-Gower, second son of John, first Baron Gower and grandson of the fourth Baronet, was Member of Parliament for Stafford.
-The Hon.
 Thomas Leveson-Gower, third son of the first Baron, was Member of Parliament for Newcastle-under-Lyme.
-The Hon.
 Baptist Leveson-Gower, fourth son of the first Baron, was also Member of Parliament for Newcastle-under-Lyme.

-The Hon.
 Richard Leveson-Gower, fourth son of the first Earl, was Member of Parliament for Lichfield.
-The Hon.
 John Leveson-Gower (1740–1792), sixth son of the first Earl, was an Admiral in the Royal Navy.

 Frederick Neville Sutherland Leveson-Gower, son of Lord Albert Leveson-Gower, younger son of the second Duke, sat as Member of Parliament for Sutherland.
 Lord Ronald Gower, youngest son of the second Duke, was a politician, sculptor and writer.

-Sir Henry 'Shrimp' Leveson-Gower H. D. G. Leveson Gower, Leveson Gower was born in Titsey Place near Oxted in Surrey, the seventh of twelve sons of Granville William Gresham Leveson-Gower JP DL FSA, by his wife The Hon Sophia Leveson Gower LJStJ (née Leigh).
+Henry 'Shrimp' Leveson Gower, was born in Titsey Place near Oxted in Surrey, the seventh of twelve sons of Granville William Gresham Leveson-Gower JP DL FSA, by his wife The Hon Sophia Leveson Gower LJStJ (née Leigh).
 Captain of England Cricket v South Africa in 1909–10, captained England in all three of the Test matches in South Africa.
 Leveson Gower became an England Test selector in 1909, and was chairman of selectors in 1924 and from 1927 to 1930.